alialnaghmoush/Swift/README.md

 ![gray](https://user-images.githubusercontent.com/22422080/36191237-3ec0d194-116d-11e8-9aa2-6ccdda03879f.png)
 ![bluegray](https://user-images.githubusercontent.com/22422080/36191234-3c7d1604-116d-11e8-8a52-9979811fd501.png)

-## How to use thes library Google Colors
+## How to use thes UIColor Pro library Google Colors Or Other future
 ### In the beginning,SetUp UIKitPro in Your project, and the library should be called in the file where the library code will be used as follows:
 ```
 import UIKitPro